 SAFETEA-LU Section 6002(i)

 Section 6002(j) of SAFETEA-LU allows for FHWA to approve funding to federal and state agencies and Indian Tribes to support activities that contribute to expediting and improving transportation project planning and delivery.
 On September 18, 2002, the White House issued Executive Order 13274, Environmental Stewardship and Transportation Infrastructure Project Reviews, to further the goals of environmental streamlining.

 SAFETEA-LU Section 6009

 Section 6009 of SAFETEA-LU amends Section 4(f) legislation to simplify the processing and approval of projects that have only de minimis impacts to lands protected by Section 4(f).
 The de minimis impact criteria differ for historic sites than for parks, recreation areas, and wildlife and waterfowl refuges.
-Please refer to the guidance issued for determining de minimis impacts to Section 4(f) resources and the new Section 4(f) regulation at: 23 CFR 774.
+Please refer to the Section 4(f) Policy Paper and the new Section 4(f) regulation at: 23 CFR 774.